Explaining Landscape Connectivity of Low-cost Solutions for Multilayer Nets: Connectivity via noise stability

 \end{definition}

 If the network is smooth (has Lipschitz gradient), then interlayer smoothness holds as long as $\|\hat{x}^i_i(t)-x^i\|,\|\hat{x}^i_{i-1}(t)-x^i\|$ is small.
-The assumption here asks the network to behave smoothly in the random directions generated by randomly dropping out columns of the matrices.
+Essentially the assumption here is that the network behaves smoothly in the random directions generated by randomly dropping out columns of the matrices.

-Similar to \citep{arora2018stronger}, we have defined multiple quantities measuring the noise stability of a network, these quantities are indeed small constants as we verify experimentally in Section~\ref{sec:experiments}.
-Finally we combine all these quantities to define a single number that measures the noise stability of a network.
+Similar to \citep{arora2018stronger}, we have defined multiple quantities measuring the noise stability of a network.
+These quantities are in practice small constants as we verify experimentally in Section~\ref{sec:experiments}.
+Finally, we combine all these quantities to define a single overall measure of the noise stability of a network.

 \begin{definition}[Noise Stability] For a network $\theta$ with layer cushion $\mu_i$, minimal interlayer cushion $\icu$, activation contraction $c$ and interlayer smoothness $\rho$, if the minimum width layer $h_{min}$ is at least $\tdomega(1)$ wide, $\rho \ge 3d$ and $\n{\phi(\hat{x}^i_i(t))}_\infty=O(1/\sqrt{h_i})\n{\phi(\hat{x}^i_i(t))}$ for $1\leq i\leq d-1, 0\leq t\leq 1$, we say the network $\theta$ is $\epsilon$-noise stable for